Destinations, Food, Mexico, Restaurant Roundups and Reviews, Travel

 I know what you’re thinking – what about the cost?
 Why would anyone spend that much on one meal?

-To start: we don’t do this often.
-In fact, with the exception of Noma and a few other upscale dining experiences (most at lunchtime, which is typically more economical, or during a city’s restaurant week), we almost never do this sort of thing.
-The white tablecloths, awkward utensils, overpriced wines, and the perpetual judgment bestowed on diners by restaurant staff really just feels tired.
 I’d rather support smaller businesses with great ingredients and a more laid-back style, but I will make an exception for a place like Pujol.
 Mexican cuisine is not often seen as high cuisine, but with such an abundance of ingredients and a rich history and culture of food, it deserves to be.
 Places like Pujol (and its near-neighbor, Quintonil) have managed to change perceptions and innovate Mexican cuisine without altering its heart, and for that reason, I think these restaurants deserve a visit – but perhaps only once, with the remaining meals during a visit enjoyed at smaller establishments that support the local working class.

 I know you’re still wondering – how much does this cost?
 Our total for our meal, drinks, and gratuity was $311.25 USD.
 We perhaps over-tipped; the credit card offered three options for gratuity: 2%, 3%, and 15%.
-Michael tipped 15%, which is much higher than the customary 10% at other establishments in Mexico (edit February 2020: please see reader comment below!).
+Michael tipped 15%, which is higher than the 10% suggestion at other establishments in Mexico (edit February 2020: please see reader comment below!).
 Were we looking to save more and still dine at the restaurant, we could have skipped all alcoholic beverages and asked for filtered water instead of bottled.

 But if you’re simply looking to try a few of the dishes on offer at a much lower cost, I recommend visiting Molino el Pujol, which sells masa and tortillas along with a few dishes similar to the ones served at the restaurant (my recommendations: the elote and the enmoladas, washed down with a glass of corn water).
 Trying a few dishes at Molino el Pujol will only set you back $10-15 USD.
 Not bad, eh?